sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 };
 ```

-The following is an example of a migration that performs two changes in the database, using an automatically-managed transaction to ensure that all instructions are successfully executed or rolled back in case of failure:
+The following is an example of a migration that performs two changes in the database, using an automatically managed transaction to ensure that all instructions are successfully executed or rolled back in case of failure:

 ```js
 module.exports = {